Home Bankruptcy Law Chapter 7 vs. Chapter 13 Bankruptcy

 What Is Chapter 7 Bankruptcy?

 Chapter 7 is a type of bankruptcy that does not require a plan of repayment.
 When you file for Chapter 7, an automatic stay stops most collection actions against you.
-The bankruptcy trustee gathers and sells your nonexempt assets and uses the proceeds to pay creditors.
-You are allowed to keep certain exempt personal properties, including household items, clothing, books, medical health equipment, the tools of your trade, your home and a vehicle valued at up to a certain amount.
-Unsecured debts, such as credit card balances and medical bills are discharged in Chapter.
+The bankruptcy trustee gathers and sells your non-exempt assets and uses the proceeds to pay creditors.
+You are allowed to keep certain exempt personal properties, including household items, clothing, books, medical health equipment, the tools of your trade, your home, and a vehicle valued at up to a certain amount.
+Unsecured debts, such as credit card balances and medical bills, are discharged in Chapter 7.

 What Are the Eligibility Requirements for Chapter 7?